Table of contents(18)+

 The big gotcha: Hisense TVs introduce ~80-150ms audio delay over Bluetooth, which makes lip-sync feel off.
 There's a setting to fix this.

-Pairing on VIDAA TVs
+Method 1: Pair Bluetooth on Hisense VIDAA TVs

 VIDAA's Bluetooth supports headphones, AirPods, soundbars, keyboards, mice, game controllers.